UNDP-Data/geohub/documentation/docs/visualization/search_maps.md

 ## Next step

-Now, you know the basic features of GeoHub how you can search a dataset and visualize it, and share a map with others.
-In the next section, you can follow a practical exercise to deepen your knowledge on GeoHub.
+In the next section, we are going to explore how you can export a map as an image format for your works.